ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._4_Linear_Models.md

 str(mu)
 ```

 Anticipating ggplot2, we just went ahead and put this in a data frame.
 But we might do a little more data processing with the aid of the `gather()` function.
 With `gather()`, we'll convert the data from the wide format to the long format.
+If you're new to the distinction between wide and long data, you can learn more [here](https://stanford.edu/~ejdemyr/r-tutorials/wide-and-long/) or [here](http://www.theanalysisfactor.com/wide-and-long-data/).

 ```r